elVucko/Duino_Coin_AVR/README.md

 ## Description

 This is a simple DUINO coin mining board with four pieces of ATmega328 and USB Hub.
 Connecting to a computer is easy with a micro USB / USB A cable.
+Here are two versions of the PCB board.
+One is with CH340C and the other is with CH340G.
+I have not tested PCBs with CH340G.
 You can read all about the DUINO coin on the official website
 - https://duinocoin.com/
 - https://github.com/revoxhere/duino-coin/releases/